Southeast Asia Experience

 Day 25-27: Koh Rong, Cambodia

-Crossing the border into Ha Tien, Cambodia, we’ll drive through some spectacular countryside on route to Koh Rong Island.
-After a ferry ride across the dazzlingly blue water, we’ll dock on our island paradise for a couple of days of sun, sea, and sand.
+Crossing the border into Ha Tien, Cambodia, we’ll drive through some spectacular countryside on route to Sihanoukville.
+We’ll then board a ferry across the dazzlingly blue water, to our island paradise of Koh Rong for a couple of days of sun, sea, and sand.
+Chill and relax on this stunningly beautiful island or try your hand at some optional scuba diving.
 On day 27, we’ll head out on a boat trip to check out the surrounding islands and go snorkelling.
-Before sleeping under the stars on a deserted beach.
+Before sleeping under the stars on a deserted beach and look out for the incredible luminous plankton that lights up the sea at night!

 Day 28-29: Phnom Penh, Cambodia

-We’ll make our way to Cambodia’s capital, Phnom Penh, on day 28.
+We’ll make our way back to the mainland and onto Cambodia’s capital, Phnom Penh, on day 28.
 Arriving in the evening, unwind before heading out into the city centre for food and drinks.
-The next day we’ll visit the Killing Fields and S21 Prison for a history lesson you’re unlikely to forget, before lightening the mood with a Royal Palace tour and an evening of fun in the city’s clubs and bars.
+The next day we’ll visit the Killing Fields and S21 Prison for a history lesson you’re unlikely to ever forget, before lightening the mood with an optional visit to the Grand Palace.
+In the evening, try some of Cambodia’s tasty yet ‘unusual’ local delicacies – insects and beetles anyone?

 Day 30-32: Siem Reap, Cambodia

-After a seven-hour bus ride to Siem Reap, reward yourself with a dip in the accommodation’s pool.
-We’ll start the next day with an early journey to Angkor Wat to see the sunrise over the temples before taking a tour for an up-close look at Bayon Temple and Ta Prohm.
+After a seven-hour bus ride to Siem Reap, reward yourself with a dip in the pool with the rest of the group.
+It’s an early start the next morning as we head to Angkor Wat to see the sunrise over the temples before taking a tour for an up-close look at Bayon Temple and Ta Prohm.
 In the evening, we’ll visit the night market and enjoy an almighty night out on the town.
-On day 32, we’ll head back to Bangkok by bus and bid farewell to the group.
+Next day, we’ll be up bright and early for the 6:45am bus to Bangkok, arriving back in the city in the late afternoon it’s time to say goodbye to your group after your epic Southeast Asia Experience.

 Day 33: Bangkok, Thailand

-There aren’t any activities planned for your final day so, if you want to get going and head home or move on to your next adventure, you’re free to do so whenever you choose.
+There aren’t any activities planned for you today so, if you want to get going and head home or move on to your next adventure, you’re free to do so whenever you choose.
 Don’t forget to pick up the odd last-minute souvenir before making your way to the airport!

 Please note activities and itineraries are subject to change.